RonanMarrinan/latin101portfolio/translation2.md

 - What type of grammatical construction is ab Iove?
 It expresses the agent of by.

 - What tense is erat and what are the principle parts of the verb it comes from?
 Erat is the imperfect tense of the verb "to be."
-To be's four principal parts are um, esse, fui, futurus.
+To be's four principal parts are sum, esse, fui, futurus.

 C. Translation
 Please translate the passage into idiomatic English.